EverestAPI/EverestAPI.github.io/olympusnews/2024-05-11-00-vanilla-just-got-blessed-with-190-new-rooms-.md

 ---

 Cdog's Extended C-Sides has just been released!
 Featuring 8 chapters mimicking the progression of B-Sides, this campaign spans hundreds of original rooms with a few twisty vanilla remixes sprinkled in!
 The short & perfectly deco-ed screens do a fantastic job of capturing the flow & style of vanilla while also making you think on your feet.
-Go check it out with the link below!
+Go re-live the start of your Celeste journey with the link below!